go-cc/cc2py/README.md

 - Pick & choose the binary executable that suits your OS and its architecture.
 E.g., for Linux, it would most probably be the `cc2py-linux-amd64` file.
 If your OS and its architecture is not available in the download list, please let me know and I'll add it.

 - You may want to rename it to a shorter name, e.g., `cc2py`, instead after downloading it.
-To do the downloading and renaming programatically, use the url
+To do the downloading and renaming programatically, use the plain-downloading url
 https://dl.bintray.com/suntong/bin/cc2py.

-### Debian package
+# Debian package

 Available at